+Clarity of Understanding:

+a description of what child abuse and exploitation is, and the procedures for how to respond to it where there are concerns about a child's safety or welfare including the need for early help, concerns about the actions of a staff member, governor, or volunteer.
+This includes concerns that are raised about a child from their home life, wider community and/or time spent online.

+Responsibilities are clearly understood which include:

+our Headteacher ensures that our policies and procedures, adopted by the Governing Body are understood, and on behalf of the Governing Body ensures that such documents are followed/ enacted by staff through the practices and expectations that are operated and enforced in school.

-- relevant contact details for children's services, police, health, the Designated Officer for the Local Authority (referred to as the LADO), Child Exploitation Online Protection Centre (CEOP) for e-Safety concerns and NSPCC help lines are made available to ALL - a code of behaviour for staff, governors, and volunteers; the consequences of breaching the code are clear and linked to disciplinary and grievance procedures (and our low-level concerns policy).
-Our staff are also clear on our 'low level concerns' policy, how it applies to them, and this is also outlined in our staff code of conduct, alongside, whistleblowing, acceptable use of technologies (including the use of mobile devices), staff/ pupil relationships and communications including the use of social media. - a safe recruitment, selection and vetting procedures which is embedded and effective and that include checks into the eligibility and the suitability of all governors, staff, agency workers, supply staff and volunteers who have direct or indirect contact with children. - systems to ensure that all staff and volunteers working with children are monitored and supervised and that they have opportunities to gain experience about child protection in accordance with their roles and responsibilities; safeguarding induction training is mandatory for all those who work directly with children, young people, their families and/or carers. - requirements for staff, governors and volunteers to learn about child protection in accordance with and as appropriate to their roles and responsibilities, including but not limited to the emerging issues of e-safety, domestic abuse, honour-based abuse, forced marriage, female genital mutilation, children who live away from home or go missing, child sexual exploitation, child criminal exploitation, serious violence (including that linked to country lines) and violent crime, race and racism, extremism and child on child abuse including harmful sexualised behaviours.
+relevant contact details for children's services, police, health, the Designated Officer for the Local Authority (referred to as the LADO), Child Exploitation Online Protection Centre (CEOP) for e-Safety concerns and NSPCC help lines are made available to ALL.

+a code of behaviour for staff, governors, and volunteers; the consequences of breaching the code are clear and linked to disciplinary and grievance procedures (and our low-level concerns policy).
+Our staff are also clear on our 'low level concerns' policy, how it applies to them, and this is also outlined in our staff code of conduct, alongside, whistleblowing, acceptable use of technologies (including the use of mobile devices), staff/ pupil relationships and communications including the use of social media.

+all staff receive appropriate safeguarding and child protection training (including online safety which includes an understanding of the expectations, applicable roles, and responsibilities in relation to online safety which includes filtering and monitoring), this includes new staff as part of their induction training and existing staff as part of annual and point in time updates.

+a safe recruitment5, selection and vetting procedures which is embedded and effective and that include checks into the eligibility and the suitability of all governors, staff, agency workers, supply staff and volunteers who have direct or indirect contact with children.

+systems to ensure that all staff and volunteers working with children are monitored and supervised and that they have opportunities to gain experience about child protection in accordance with their roles and responsibilities; safeguarding induction training is mandatory for all those who work directly with children, young people, their families and/or carers.

+requirements for staff, governors and volunteers to learn about child protection in accordance with and as appropriate to their roles and responsibilities, including but not limited to the emerging issues of e-safety, domestic abuse6, honour-based abuse, forced marriage, female genital mutilation, children who live away from home or go missing from education, particularly on repeat occasions and/or for prolonged periods7, child sexual exploitation, child criminal exploitation, serious violence (including that linked to country lines) and violent crime, race and racism, extremism and child on child abuse including harmful sexualised behaviours8.

 ALL staff are required to read Part One and Annex A of the current KCSE for further information on safeguarding issues.
-We also ensure that we regularly review matters that arise in school (including those that are Low Level Concerns) and unsubstantiated matters to consider lessons learned and how we can review/ update our policy and practice. - ALL including Governors receive appropriate safeguarding training at induction.
-ALL are also required to attend regular updates on training and practice.
-In attending both induction and regular updates/ training from a strategic viewpoint this ensures that our Governing Body can provide strategic challenge to test and assure themselves that our safeguarding policies and
+We also ensure that we regularly review matters that arise in school (including those that are Low Level Concerns) and unsubstantiated matters to consider lessons learned and how we can review/ update our policy and practice.

-&lt;sup>5 In accordance with current KCSE part three
+5 In accordance with current KCSE part three

-&lt;sup>6 Including engagement with the Operation Encompass scheme between police, children's social care and schools
+6 Including engagement with the Operation Encompass scheme between police, children's social care and schools

-&lt;sup>7 Including engagement with the Operation Endeavour scheme between police, children's social care and schools
+7 Including engagement with the Operation Endeavour scheme between police, children's social care and schools and KCSE.

-In accordance with current KCSE part five
+8 In accordance with current KCSE part five